mikesabzz/hungry-cat-game/README.md

 There are three levels.

-Object of the game is to get the cat to capture its foods, and avoid enemies.
+Object of the game is to help the cat capture its foods, and avoid enemies.

 Check it out!